Babar Azam

-In November 2023, Azam resigned from captaincy in all formats after the 2023 Cricket World Cup.
-However, in March 2024, he was reappointed as Pakistan's captain in white-ball cricket.

-On 1 October 2024, Azam resigned from the white-ball captaincy for a second time, citing his workload and desire to focus on his batting.

 Early life

-Babar Azam was born on 15 October 1994 into a Punjabi Kamboh family in the Walled City of Lahore.
+Babar Azam was born on 15 October 1994 into a family from the Walled City of Lahore.
 His father Mohammad Azam Siddiqui owned a small watch repair shop while his mother is a housewife.
 He is the eldest of three siblings Safeer Azam, Faisal Azam and Fariya Azam.
 His older first cousins (through his elder paternal uncle) Kamran and Umar Akmal were the reason he was attracted to cricket, and their stories inspired him to take up cricket as his profession.
 He had been a ball boy at Gaddafi Stadium before joining a cricket academy and starting his domestic cricket career there.

 He sought guidance from Rana Sadiq, his first coach, who taught him the fundamentals of batting.
-Later, he went on to be a part of the Pakistan U-19 (under 19) setup.
+Later, he went on to be a part of the Pakistan under-19 setup.